Skip to main content

 Middle school students participate in Girls Game Design camp.

-Each summer, the College of Engineering plans and executes multiple summer programs for rising 3rd to 12th-grade students.
+The College of Engineering plans and executes multiple summer programs for rising 3rd to 12th-grade students each summer.
 From day camps to week-long stays, these programs introduce students to engineering through hands-on activities and problem-solving.
 Students spend the week with other like-minded students and gain exposure to NC State and university life.

 The Solar House